 The SQ10 can also capture digital photos with a resolution of 1,920 by 1,920 pixels using a sensor with f/2.4 lens.
 You can store up to 50 images in the camera's built-in memory, and a whole lot more on a microSD card (the SQ10 has a slot for one).

 A 3-inch LCD display on the back of the camera will help you compose your shots, preview them after capture, and edit them before printing.
 There are plenty of shooting modes to choose from, including the manufacturer's signature double-exposure option.
+You may want to hold off on this camera if you can, though!
+Fujifilm recently announced its successor, the SQ20, which even shoots video!

 Best for Larger Prints